SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 - **How Hub Works?**

   Hub works like an electric wire, it receives data signals from one device in his one port and forwards them to all the other ports, except the source port.
 It does not have     any capability to identify any frames to know where it should forward because it does not maintain any kind of table like switch.
-So there is a lot of traffic on the network  and network performance is also very poor, only one device transmits information at a particular time.
+So there is a lot of traffic on the network  and network performance is also very poor, **only one device transmits information at a particular time.**

-**Repeaters and hubs are not used because they have been replaced by switches.**
+> **Repeaters and hubs are not used because they have been replaced by switches.**

 # Switches

-- have many network interfaces/ports for end hosts to connect to (usually 24+).
+- They have many network interfaces/ports for end hosts to connect to (usually 24+).

-- provide connectivity to hosts within the same LAN (Local Area Network).
+- They provide connectivity to hosts within the same LAN (Local Area Network).

-- do not provide connectivity between LANS/over the Internet.
+- They do not provide connectivity between LANS/over the Internet.

-- operate on the data link layer of OSI model.
+- They operate on the data link layer of OSI model.

 ![Switch](imgs/switch-cisco-catalyst-9200.jpg)